284: No Such Thing As Salty Yeti Bones

 It's pretty scary stuff.
 This is

-It's so exciting though so it lasts for five days but in the simulation that's years and years.
+It's so exciting though.
+So it lasts for five days, but in the simulation, that's years and years.

 And what they eventually managed to do was nudge it off course.
 So I think it was going to hit Denver.

 And they nudged it off course and it struck New York.
-And everybody has to do it.

 Do you know one way that this is better than nuking an asteroid?
 This is one theory that if there's an asteroid on its way, we could do.